This story is purely based on my own experience using ProtonVPN service.

 Giving the fact that I am not even a paying customer, and still not decide to go for their paid plan, I can say their support is top-notch.

-Though in the end, they said that the problem may be with my ISP provider since they did not see others sending the complain like me.
+Though in the end, they said that the problem may be with my ISP provider since they did not see others sending the complaint like me.

-Since I realize that I am not a paying customer, I decide to test my ISP -- of course I am not giving them a phone call and asking if they're blocking my connection to VPN sever.
+Since I realize that I am not a paying customer, I decide to test my ISP — of course, I am not giving them a phone call and asking if they’re blocking my connection to the VPN server.

-Here are how I tested if it's the problem on my ISP and not on ProtonVPN servers:
+Here are how I test if it’s the problem on my ISP and not on ProtonVPN servers:

-Honestly, I am still not convince that it's that my home ISP who's trying to tamper my connection to ProtonVPN server (as they said on their replies on Twitter).
+Honestly, I still don’t believe that it’s that my home ISP who’s trying to tamper my connection to the ProtonVPN server (as they said on their replies on Twitter).

-The fact that my internet connection to ProtonVPN is restored when I:
+The fact that my internet connection to ProtonVPN is working again when I:

-- just restart the ProtonVPN app right away when the connection is failed
+just restart the ProtonVPN app right away when the connection failed

 is the proof that my ISP did not block or tamper with that.

 So, ProtonVPN is just blaming my ISP for their own problem?
-No. Because if they did this, I will see many other folks flooding their Twitter with bunch of complains.
+No. Because if they did this, I will see many other folks flooding their Twitter with a bunch of complaints.